 It's a dark and rainy day.
 You're in the elevator with someone who you've met before, but you don't know very well.
-You want to make quick small talk to be polite, so you say:
+You say this to make quick small talk.

 I wish it would stop raining.